Skip to content

 Section titled “Explicit Threading: POSIX Threads (Pthreads)”

-At the opposite end of the abstraction spectrum from OpenMP lies POSIX Threads, or Pthreads.
-Pthreads is not a high-level model but a low-level C programming API, standardized by the IEEE, that provides direct and explicit control over threads.6 It is a library-based approach, requiring the inclusion of the <pthread.h> header and linking against the Pthreads library.13 With Pthreads, the programmer is responsible for every aspect of the thread lifecycle.13 A new thread is created with the pthread_create() function, which specifies the function the new thread will execute.14 The main program can wait for a thread to complete its execution using pthread_join().13 Because all threads within a process share the same memory space, the programmer must manually manage synchronization to prevent data races.
-Pthreads provides a suite of synchronization primitives for this purpose, the most fundamental of which is the mutual exclusion lock, or mutex (pthread_mutex_t).
-A thread must acquire a lock using pthread_mutex_lock() before entering a critical section that accesses shared data and release it with pthread_mutex_unlock() upon exit, ensuring that only one thread can be in the critical section at a time.13 This model offers the ultimate in control and flexibility but comes at the cost of significant programming complexity.
-The developer must reason about every potential data race, manage all synchronization, and manually partition the work among threads.
-This makes Pthreads powerful for system-level programming but often too cumbersome for general application development, where higher-level models are preferred.6
+In contrast to OpenMP, POSIX Threads (Pthreads) represent a lower level of abstraction.
+Pthreads is a low-level C programming API, standardized by the IEEE, offering direct and explicit control over threads.7 This library-based approach requires including the <pthread.h> header and linking against the Pthreads library.13 With Pthreads, the programmer manages all aspects of the thread lifecycle.13 New threads are created using the pthread_create() function, which specifies the function the new thread will execute.14 The main program can await a thread’s completion using pthread_join().13 Since all threads within a process share the same memory space, programmers must manually manage synchronization to prevent data races.
+Pthreads offers a suite of synchronization primitives, with the mutual exclusion lock, or mutex (pthread_mutex_t), being the most fundamental.
+A thread must acquire a lock using pthread_mutex_lock() before entering a critical section that accesses shared data and release it with pthread_mutex_unlock() upon exit, ensuring exclusive access to the critical section.13 This model provides extensive control and flexibility, but at the cost of significant programming complexity.
+Developers must identify and manage all potential data races, synchronization, and manual work partitioning among threads.
+Consequently, while Pthreads is powerful for system-level programming, it is often too cumbersome for general application development, where higher-level models are typically preferred.7

 Task-Based Parallelism: Intel Threading Building Blocks (oneTBB)